Cecil Plains Airfield

 Cecil Plains Airfield, also known as Tipton Airfield or Heavy Bombardment Field No. 2, was a military airfield located in Cecil Plains, Toowoomba Region, Queensland in Australia.
-It was established in 1942 as one of four inland all-weather airfields intended for bomber usage, and remained unoccupied until 1944.
+It was established in 1942 as one of four inland all-weather airfields intended for bomber usage and remained unoccupied until 1944.

 History

 In late March 1942, the Royal Australian Air Force requested the Department of the Interior to construct an airfield at Cecil Plains, located west of the Condamine River.
-By early April, the Queensland Main Roads Commission was still awaiting instructions regarding the construction of Cecil Plains Airfield and three other bomber airfields in Leyburn, Jondaryan and Condamine.
+By early April, the Queensland Main Roads Commission was still awaiting instructions regarding the construction of Cecil Plains Airfield and three other bomber airfields in Leyburn, Brymaroo and Condamine.

 The site was not favoured due to number of dead trees, which measured up to 100 feet high, and mainly covered the area intended for the airfield, extending from south to west.
 However, the removal of the trees would leave grub holes, and were ever filled or compacted.
-There was labour available for clearing, however there was an insufficient amount of trucks for gravelling.
+There was labour available for clearing, however there was an insufficient number of trucks for gravelling.
 Construction of the airfield was organised in the order of clearing and levelling one runway, constructing the second runway for service, clearing the north-southern area and constructing taxiways, completing the first runway for service, and completing taxiways and disposal.
-On 20 March, 1942, G.O.
+On 20 March 1942, G.O.
 Officer Higginson from RAAF Base Amberley inspected the site.

 Construction

-On 4 May, 1942, leveling and clearing works on a single strip were underway.
+On 4 May 1942, leveling and clearing works on a single strip were underway.
 By 15 May, a northwest–southeast runway was cleared and was serviceable for use, while formation graveling of the second northeast–southwest runway was underway.
 It was organized that the second runway was to be graveled first after clearing, and then the first runway would be graveled afterwards.
 This allowed constant operations for aircraft during construction.
 Runway construction was facilitated by the Allied Works Council.
-Taxiways were graveled to the width of 15.2 meters, and were equipped with 10.6 meter wide aircraft hideouts.
+Taxiways were graveled to the width of 15.2 meters and were equipped with 10.6-meter-wide aircraft hideouts.
 The western taxiway was equipped with 6 aircraft hideouts, while the eastern taxiway was equipped with 10.
 The aircraft hideouts were sheltered with a sling type, steel cable-supported camouflage net.
 In late 1942, voluntary labour in Dalby helped pre-garnish netting with steel wool, and the material would also be used for dummy trees.
-By 1 July, the northwest–southeast runway was fully graveled, and was serviceable by 18 July.
+By 1 July, the northwest–southeast runway was fully graveled and was serviceable by 18 July.
 In July 1942, the need for an access road to the site from Darby Road was still requires.
 The campsite for the airfield was located east of the runways, near gravel pits.
-During early October, construction of a mess building had began.
+During early October, construction of a mess building had begun.
 The camp was mostly completed by late December, and a weir was built across the Condamine River.
 In August 1942, operations to seal the two runways with bitumen commenced, with sealing in progress by June 1943.
 In December 1942, two more aircraft hideouts on the western taxiway were requested and installed.